Namandwe Primary School Borehole Project – Zambia

 All construction carried out by the Water for Zambia project is done in partnership with the local government council.
 The construction team comes from the Mansa Municipal Council located in the district capital, Mansa, in the Luapula Province.
 There are five men involved in the project.

 Swala Mumba is certified as a trainer of trainers in borehole construction and maintenance.
 He is a counterpart to Emily who assists with directing the team and administrative tasks.
-Emily is training Swala in record keeping, program planning, and accounting.
-He has an advanced diploma in project management from the Institute of Commercial Management (located in UK).
+Emily is training Swala in record-keeping, program planning, and accounting.
+He has an advanced diploma in project management from the Institute of Commercial Management (located in the UK).
 He started working at the Mansa Municipal Council in 2008 as a rural water supply and sanitation assistant.

 Bernard Chansa is also certified as a trainer of trainers in borehole construction and maintenance.
 He is also the only plumber at the Mansa Municipal Council, and is, therefore, always needed for countless tasks.
 He started working at the council in 2006.
 He leads the construction team in the field.